reactjs/react.dev/content/blog/2016-07-13-mixins-considered-harmful.md

 > **Note:**
 >
 > Defining components as functions is not required.
-There is also nothing wrong with using lifecycle hooks and state—they are first-class React features.
+There is also nothing wrong with using lifecycle methods and state—they are first-class React features.
 We use function components in this example because they are easier to read and we didn’t need those extra features, but classes would work just as fine.

 ### Context